 In addition to following the health and safety guidelines of local and national health professionals and the CDC, Allendale Columbia’s Reopening Task Force has also surveyed parents, faculty, and staff members to gather opinions to better understand how the members of the AC community feel about returning to school in September.
 We appreciate your feedback.
-We will return to full-time, in-person classes for all AC students in September, however we have also created contingency plans for remote learning and a hybrid model should this become necessary for health and safety reasons.
+As a result of the work the Task Force did, the overwhelming response to be in-person from parents we received, and clearance from health professionals and the CDC , we returned to full-time, in-person classes for all AC students in September.
+In addition, we have also created contingency plans for remote learning and a hybrid model should families prefer a remote learning option or should this become necessary for health and safety reasons for all students.

 Reopening Plan for AC

 In the event that a student or employee tests positive for COVID-19, AC will follow the flow charts below, per the Monroe County Health Department (MCHD):

 - MCHD Return to school procedure for positive screening/K-12 students

 - MCHD Return to school procedure for Health Department issued quarantine order for K-12 student exposed to COVID-19

 - Allendale Columbia’s N-12 Health Procedures & Return to School Requirements

 - AC Little School Health Procedures & Return to School Requirements